AlmostMatt/TrackobotAnalysis/README.md

 * follow instructions

 # Modes
 Card Analysis: For each card in a deck, find the winrate of games in which the card was played.
 Mulligan Analysis: For each matchup, find the winrate of cards played in the first 6 turns.
+Problematic Cards: For each matchup, find cards against which you have < 45% winrate.
+Short Games: Card analysis for games that last <= 9 turns.
+Long Games: Card analysis for games that last >= 15 turns.
 Time Analysis: For each hour of the day, your overall winrate.

 # Config